 According to Movement Advancement Project, D.C. is notable for having both employment nondiscrimination laws and nondiscrimination policies for state employees that address both sexual orientation and gender identity.

-You can find more resources at Equality California, a statewide LGBTQ civil rights organization.
+You can find more resources at Equality California, a statewide LGBTQIA+ civil rights organization.